Seattle police crowd-control tactics come under fire by people injured in protests

 “I screamed in sheer terror,” Carver said, later adding that “everything burned.”

-Somehow, she said, she and her friend found their way back to their car and drove to Harborview Medical Center.
+Somehow, she said, she and her friend found their way back to their car, struggled to get through a line of police barricades and drove to Harborview Medical Center.

 Carver had her first surgery two days later.
 She said Monday doctors aren’t sure if she’ll be able to see out of her left eye again.